ItalyCookieChoices/italy-cookie-choices/readme.txt

 = How does it work? =

 When a user visit your site, the plugin will check if this user has been already there, checking for a cookie that the plugin self creates (it is just a session cookie, so it is not against the law).
 If the user has not this cookie, a message will be shown (you can configure where, how and what will be show).
-If the users keeps surfing in your web, now or withing the next month, it means that he accepted the use of cookies in your website, so this message will not be shown again.
+If the users keeps surfing in your website, now or withing the next month, it means that he accepted the use of cookies in your website, so this message will not be shown again.

 = Why am I not seeing the message? =